klauer/epics-sumo-mirror/doc/reference-sumo-db.rst

     in the configuration file.
 ``-b, --brief``
     Create a more brief output for some commands.
-``-M STATE, --maxstate STATE``
-    Specify the maximum state for some commands.
-This option value is stored in the configuration file.
 ``-P EXPRESSION, --source-patch EXPRESSION``
     Specify a source patchexpression.
 Such an expression consists of a tuple of 2 python strings.
 The first is the match expression, the second one is the